Contents Tour Biographies Celebs Links

 “This is definitely a PB-46.
 It has the large flange on the bottom of the yoke which the early 44-A mics had.
 It is missing the shock mount that would go with the mic.ĘThis is serial number 1030 (Number 30), and my guess is that there were not more than a few hundred made.
 Since there is little or no literature available, many collectors do not even know it exists.
 My understanding is that the PB-46 was really the very first model of the (permanent magnet) 44-A (very early thirties), coming after the field coil-driven PB-31.
 I have never seen documentation on it other than a handwritten note I received from an RCA engineer describing it as such.
 Its main distinguishing characteristic is that it has a covered terminal block in the back where the cable attached.
 It was quickly replaced by the 44-A and its variations.”

-Photo courtesy of Dennis Schrank.
+Photo courtesy of Silvia Classics Microphones

 Next Page button